CubeVic/My_notes/docs/Raspberry/How_install_openCV_raspberry.md

 sudo apt-get install libjasper-dev liblapack-dev libhdf5-dev sudo apt-get install protobuf-compiler
 ```
+## Development toolkits

+Toolkits are relevant when you are using a system like linux, this tool kits are going to affect how the app will integrate with the desktop, We have two options **GTK+** and **Qt**.

+These are toolkits developer use to create the structure and how the app looks and feel, we are talking about the buttons, toolbars and menus we use in the apps.
+These toolkits are a time-saver for developers, since we don't need to waste time designing and writing code for evey shape, size and look of every button. we can let the toolkit take care of it.

+They are different, however I won't dig deeper in that difference, I will use Qt just because that is what I feel more comfortable.

 ### Install GTK
 >[GTK](https://www.gtk.org/) is a UI tool kit used to render the different components for a UI.